VycSane/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. The 4-listmorefiles script lists all the files including the hidden one in the directory in long format.

-6. The 5-listfilesdigitonly script all the files\
+6. The 5-listfilesdigitonly script lists all the files\
  including the hidden one in the directory in lon\
 g format.It also list the file owner and group in numeric form.